-The school follows the Primary Advantage Maths programme alongside the national curriculum.
-The Primary Advantage programme aims to build a strong foundation for the acquisition of mathematics knowledge and skills in later years.
+The school follows a mastery approach which aims to build a strong foundation for the acquisition of mathematics knowledge and skills in later years.
 Our curriculum emphasises conceptual understanding, skills proficiency, learning of process skills and focuses on mathematical problem solving.
 It is rooted in current research into best practice in mathematics teaching and is based on the reforms to the Primary mathematics programme of study that become statutory in 2014.

 We are dedicated to guiding our children towards mastery in key mathematical concepts for their age group to ensure progress and avoid gaps in their knowledge and understanding that could create barriers to learning as they progress through the school.
-Assessment for learning strategies are integral to our practice alongside investigations, problem solving to promote mathematical thinking.
+Assessment for learning strategies are integral to our practice alongside fluency, variation, investigations and problem solving to promote mathematical thinking.
 To ensure that we are able to provide a high quality curriculum, the development and constant review of adults' knowledge and understanding is fundamental to our approach towards the subject.

 We aim to provide high quality learning experiences to enable pupils to become numerate, creative, independent, inquisitive, enquiring and confident individuals.

 Our pupils should: